FitzwilliamMuseum/walking-the-landscape-fitz-cdh/_posts/2022-07-10-Constable-AI.md

 ![Image generated using AI using Constable's text that accompanied 'Stoke-by-Neyland, Suffolk']({{site.url}}/images/posts/Constable-AI-03-ALL.jpg)

 Finally, for the third image, I tried a couple of slightly different routes, the method I had used for the first two resulted in images that were heavy with attempts by the neural network to render graphic words.
 So I wondered if I was perhaps asking too much or inputting too many keywords.
 I tried another keyword extraction tool (https://www.cortical.io/freetools/extract-keywords/) which gave me a much smaller, more refined list.

 The results are striking, brightly coloured and sharing some similarity with the print 'Stoke-by-Neyland, Suffolk', and was generated using the accompanying text by Constable.
-Another striking feature is how the neural network has imagined arch-shaped rocks that have a distinctly ecclesiastical form.
+Another striking feature is how the neural network has imagined arch-shapes that have a distinctly ecclesiastical form.
+These draw togethe the forms of churches and other suggestively man-made structures such as bridges, with the natural forms of rocks and rainbows, in an evocative coincidentia oppositorum.

 For a quick experiment, I was amazed by the results!